neuromorphicsystems/aedat/README.md

-rustup toolchain install nightly rustup override set nightly cargo build --release cp target/release/libaedat.so scripts/aedat.so
+rustup toolchain install nightly rustup override set nightly cargo build --release cp target/release/libaedat.so aedat.so
 ```

-You can now run the python scripts in the *scripts* directory.
-If you want to import the libary from another directory, copy *aedat.so* in said directory first.
+You can `import aedat` from python scripts in the same directory as *aedat.so*, which can be placed in any directory.

 ## macOS